hamidullaorifov/WebtronicsTask/README.md

 4. Once the containers are running, you can access the FastAPI application by opening your web browser and navigating to http://localhost:8000.

+5. Go to http://localhost:8000/docs to see Swagger documentation or go to http://localhost:8000/redoc to see Redoc

 ## API Endpoints

 This FastAPI application provides the following API endpoints: